grantmacken/openresty-existdb/notes/eXist-git-user.md

 ```
 local existAuth = os.getenv("EXIST_AUTH")
 ```

+On the port 443 (HTTPS) we let OpenResty handle the process of Authentication and Authorisation

+Once Authorised, OpenResty can talk to eXist, using  Basic Authorization with  'os.getenv("EXIST_AUTH")', to access protected eXist locations and eXist API calls

-In this way OpenResty can act as access Authorization router gateway to eXist locations and eXist API calls
+In this way OpenResty can act as access Authorization router gateway